Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

    Example:

-   //program to print the exception information using printStackTrace() method
+   //program to print the exception information using the printStackTrace() method

 ```
 import java.io.*;